mdsufz/MuDoGeR/module_description.md

 ## Module 5 Relative abundace (not finished yet)
 ### 5.a Calculation of relative abundance of Prokaryotic Metagenome-Assembled Genomes and construction of relative abundance table
-In this step the relative abundance of Prokaryotic Metagenome-Assembled Genomes is calculated and a relative abundance table is constructed.
+In this step the relative abundance of Prokaryotic Metagenome-Assembled Genomes is calculated and a relative abundance table is constructed (Pontus et al., 2012, Pontus et al., 2012).

 ### 5.b Calculation of relative abundance of Viral Metagenome-Assembled Genomes and construction of relative abundance table (after meeting with rene)
-In this step the relative abundance of Viral Metagenome-Assembled Genomes is calculated and a relative abundance table is constructed.
+In this step the relative abundance of Viral Metagenome-Assembled Genomes is calculated and a relative abundance table is constructed(Pontus et al., 2012, Pontus et al., 2012).

 ### 5.c Calculation of relative abundance of Prokaryotic Metagenome-Assembled Genomes and construction of relative abundance table
-In this step, the relative abundance of Eukaryotic Metagenome-Assembled Genomes is calculated a relative abundance table is constructed.
+In this step, the relative abundance of Eukaryotic Metagenome-Assembled Genomes is calculated a relative abundance table is constructed(Pontus et al., 2012, Pontus et al., 2012).

 ### 5.d Construction of relative abundance table (not done yet)
 In this step the combined relative abundance table of the tables contructed in **5.a**, **5.b** and **5.c** is constructed.